Presupernova neutrinos: realistic emissivities from stellar evolution: Results: neutrino emission in an evolving star

 We have identified the specific decays that produce the most prominent $\beta$ peaks.
-For points (c1) and (s2), with relatively low temperatures and densities, the major contributors are isotopes around $A\approx 30$.
-In particular, the two peaks at high energy in the $\nue$ spectrum for point (c1) are produced by electron capture on $^{30}$P and $^{31}$S. Similarly, the bump in the spectrum around $E\approx4$MeV in the $\barnue$ spectrum in point (c1) is from positron capture on $^{32}$P. For point (s2), the high energy peak in $\nue$ is due to electron capture on $^{27}$Si.
+For all progenitor models, at points (c1) and (s2) , where the temperatures and densities are relatively low, the major contributors are isotopes around $A\approx 30$.
+In particular, the two peaks at high energy in the $\nue$ spectrum for the point (c1) in all stellar masses are produced by electron capture on $^{31}$S and $^{30}$P. The high energy peaks in the spectrum for point (s2) are due to electron capture on $^{30}P$ for $15 M_{\odot}$; $^{31}$P, $^{31}$Si and $^{48}$V for $20 M_{\odot}$; $^{31}$Si and $^{31}$S for $25 M_{\odot}$; and $^{31}$S for $30 M_{\odot}$.
+The peaks in the $\barnue$ spectra are also due to sulfur, phosphorous and silicon isotopes around $A\approx 30$.
 As the temperature and density increases, the isotopes dominating the $\beta$ process spectrum move to higher $A$.
-The $\nue$ and $\barnue$ spectra for points (c3) - (c5) have the highest contributions from iron, cobalt, manganese and chromium isotopes.
-This is consistent with the findings of Odrzywolek \cite{Odrzywolek:2009yl}.
+The $\nue$ and $\barnue$ spectra for points (c3) - (c5) have the highest contributions from iron, cobalt, manganese and chromium isotopes, as well as capture reactions on neutrons and protons.
+This is consistent with the findings of \citet{Odrzywolek:2009yl}.
 The possibility that these decays might, at least in principle, be observed in a \n\ spectrum could serve as motivation for further theoretical study.